mmilevskiy/MammaryGenomics/README.md

   <li>chromatin accessiblity: ATAC-seq</li>
 </ol>

-All data was mapped to the mouse genome, mm10
+All data was mapped to the mouse genome, mm10.

+<strong>ChromHMM</strong><br>
+We generated chromatin hidden markov modelling (ChromHMM) files for the CUT&Tag data, combined with the ATAC-seq.
+There are 24-chromatin states in this model, please see our paper above for details on this states, Figure 5A.
+These files are bed file format.

 <strong>RNA-seq, CUT&Tag and ATAC-seq:</strong><br>
 Data is provided as bigwig (.bw) files, normalised as reads per kilobase per million (RPKM). <br>